isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 			</li>
 		</ul>
 	</li>
-<li><i>[not applicable for children aged 2 and below in the calendar year]</i> a valid pre-departure COVID-19 Polymerase Chain Reaction (PCR) or Antigen Rapid Test (ART) test result certificate (electronic or physical copy) in English stating the following:
+<li><i>[not applicable for children aged 2 and below in this calendar year]</i> a valid pre-departure COVID-19 Polymerase Chain Reaction (PCR) or Antigen Rapid Test (ART) test result certificate (electronic or physical copy) in English stating the following:
 <ol style="list-style-type: circle">
 <li>the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the VTP (Air) holder’s passport used for entry into Singapore;</li>
 <li>a negative COVID-19 test result;</li>